Introduction to the Program

 Itasca Lab Course

-When you start your graduate training in our program, you begin your studies in August with a four-week laboratory course covering a range of topics in molecular, cellular, and systems neuroscience.
-Held at the Lake Itasca Biological Field Station at the Itasca State Park located northwest of the Twin Cities, this intensive course is a completely "hands-on" experience, with students carrying out both classical and cutting edge experiments in a modern, well-equipped laboratory.
-Only available at the University of Minnesota, this nationally recognized course will give you an unparalleled introduction to the excitement of neuroscience.
-This gives you the opportunity to get to know your classmates extremely well in a unique setting.
+When you start your graduate training in our program, you begin your studies in August with a four-week course covering a range of topics in molecular, cellular, and systems neuroscience.
+Held partially in the Twin Cities and at the Lake Itasca Biological Field Station at the Itasca State Park located northwest of the Twin Cities, this nationally recognized course will give you an unparalleled introduction to the excitement of neuroscience, while also giving you the opportunity to get to know your classmates extremely well in a unique setting.
 It also allows you to meet a number of the faculty members in the program as well as a number of more senior graduate students as they rotate through the different modules of the course.
-You start to receive your stipend, and you are provided with room and board for the entire experience.

 Core Curriculum